replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/07-troubleshoot-5/assignment.md

 - The DNS zone for a Kubernetes cluster is expected to be `cluster.local`.
 The fully-qualified domain name for a Service would be `<namespace>.svc.cluster.local`.

 - You can verify if queries are being received by `coredns` by [configuring logging](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/#are-dns-queries-being-received-processed).
 Enable logging for `coredns` and then send some test queries.
-What responses do you get?
+What responses are logged on the server side?

 💡 Even More Hints
 =================